intel/intel-inb-manageability/inbm-v5.md

    - **Function**: Main manageability application which runs in the background
    - **Main Tasks**:
-      - Spawns other `persistant` or `long-living` threads like `cloud-client`, `dispatcher-queue` and `telemetry-reporter`.
+      - Spawns other `persistent` or `long-living` threads like `cloud-client`, `dispatcher-queue` and `telemetry-reporter`.
       - Acts as a server and accepts incoming requests from `inbc` and `cloud-connect` over unix socket and pushes the over-the-air update commands to dispatcher-queue.

 1. #### inbc

    - **Function**: In-band manageability's commandline interface
    - **Main Tasks**:
-      - `inbc` acts as the commandline interace to other `previlaged` user-space applications to perform device-management actions (like os updates or firmware update etc) on the underlying host.
+      - `inbc` acts as the commandline interface to other `privileged` user-space applications to perform device-management actions (like OS updates or firmware update etc) on the underlying host.
       - a `trusted client` application which communicates with `inbm-daemon` over unix-sockets, translating manageability commands into gRPC API calls.
    - **Example Use**: